-Reference: Analysis Services tabular model object-level security | Microsoft Docs – Provides documentation on the service including restrictions.
+Reference: Analysis Services tabular model object-level security | Microsoft Docs – Provides documentation on the service, including restrictions.

-What does Object-Level Security look?
+What does Object-Level Security look like?

 Object-level Security hides tables, columns, and measures but also secures them.
 Your secured tables and columns are obscured in the field list when using reporting tools like Excel or Power BI.
 So, if you do not have permission, you cannot access secured metadata objects via DAX or any other method.
-The most important part of OLS is that to viewers that don’t have permission to the object, the secured tables or columns do not exist.
+The most important part of OLS is that to viewers that don’t have permission to access the object, the secured tables or columns do not exist.

 The example pictured below shows when a user sees a report that contains a blocked object, like Budget Sales, they will see an error.
-Selecting Details, as here, shows that the field that is hidden.
+Selecting Details, as here, shows the field that is hidden.
 Remember, they were able to get to a report that contains something they are blocked from.
 Of course, they should not have access to the report first, but this security gives more ability to secure and manage your information.